vaishnavidalal11/BLOG-APPLICATION/Readme.md

 ## Notes

-- Make sure your MongoDB connection string in `server/database/db.js` matches your `.env` credentials.
+- Ensure your MongoDB connection string in `server/database/db.js` matches your `.env` credentials.
 - For MongoDB Atlas, whitelist your IP in the Atlas dashboard.
 - For image uploads, GridFS is used; ensure your MongoDB instance supports it.

+---

+## Tech Stack

+- **Frontend:** React, Material-UI, Axios
+- **Backend:** Node.js, Express.js, Mongoose, JWT, Multer, GridFS
+- **Database:** MongoDB (Atlas or local)

+---

+## Contributing

+Pull requests are welcome!
+For major changes, please open an issue first to discuss what you would like to change.

+---